Come and meet us at our Postgraduate Open Event on Wednesday 22 February 2023.

 Do you wish to supercharge your quantitative skills and open the door to lucrative job opportunities in the finance sector?

-Our CFA, PRMIA and GARP accredited MSc in Finance sculpts graduates who understand financial needs and risks of enterprise and have a good handle of the systems and longstanding practices to succeed in this field.
+Our CFA, PRMIA and GARP-accredited MSc Finance course sculpts graduates who understand the financial needs and risks of enterprise and have a good handle on the systems and longstanding practices to succeed in this field.
 Taught by academic experts and co-designed with industry experts, our MSc develops highly employable graduates.
-Further, our Bloomberg Finance Lab and optional Industrial Placements allow students to apply their learnings to genuine business data.
+Further, our Bloomberg Finance Lab allows students to apply their learnings to real business data.
+Also available with an optional Industrial Placement.

-You’ll be learning the capstones of finance such as foundations of finance , investments and portfolio management, financial risk management, financial econometrics and derivatives alongside modules on research methods and skills and in particular quantitative methods..
-You will end your Master's with a detailed report, which will allow you to further develop your knowledge and skills in finance with the support of a dedicated finance expert supervisor.
+You’ll learn the capstones of finance such as foundations of finance, investments and portfolio management, financial risk management, financial econometrics and derivatives alongside modules on research methods and skills and in particular quantitative methods.
+You will finish your master's with a detailed report with the support of a dedicated expert supervisor.

 ~ Darren Smith, KBS Finance student

-This course is accredited by CFA Institute who aim to lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society.
+This course is accredited by the CFA Institute who aims to lead the investment profession globally by promoting the highest standards of ethics, education, and professional excellence for the ultimate benefit of society.

 It is also accredited by the Professional Risk Managers’ International Association (PRMIA), the leading professional body in the risk management profession.
 As a result of this accreditation, graduates of the programme are eligible for a number of exemptions for the Professional Risk Manager Designation (PRM) exams.